Christmas in Haiti

 Tonton Nwél: In wealthier families, children place their shoes, neatly cleaned and filled with straw on the porch or under the Christmas tree on Christmas Eve.
 Tonton Nwèl (Santa Claus) is expected to remove the straw and put presents in and around the shoes.

-Church Services: Some churches in Haiti celebrate Christmas by holding 3-weeks of crusades from the end of November through the middle of December.
-The late-night services on Christmas Eve (also called a “watch night service”) are popular as they await with great anticipation, the arrival of Jesus, born in a manger.
+Church Services: Some churches in Haiti celebrate Christmas by holding 3-weeks of crusades leading up to Christmas.
+A midnight service on Christmas Eve called a “watch night service” is popular as many await with great anticipation, the birth of Jesus, and sing “Minuit Chrétien” – O Holy Night.

 Isaiah 9:6 “For to us a child is born, to us a son is given; and the government shall be upon his shoulder, and his name shall be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.”